 The United States Attorney’s Office for the Northern District of Mississippi has a history of aggressively and effectively prosecuting gun crime.
 While recognizing the Second Amendment right to keep and bear arms, the United States Attorney has focused on prosecuting individuals who utilize firearms to commit violent crimes, individuals who are prohibited by law from possessing guns, and individuals who participate in firearms trafficking.

-The Northern District of Mississippi embraced the idea of Project Safe Neighborhoods and has worked diligently throughout the past ten years to create strong partnerships with state and local law enforcement.
-These partnerships allow federal agents from agencies such as ATF and DEA to work alongside their local law enforcement partners to effectively investigate gun crime in Mississippi communities, to arrest offenders, and to prosecute those individuals in the appropriate state or federal court.
+The Northern District of Mississippi embraced the idea of Project Safe Neighborhoods and has worked diligently since its inception to create strong partnerships with state and local law enforcement.
+These partnerships have allowed federal agents from agencies such as ATF, DEA, FBI and the US Marshal’s Service to work alongside their local and state law enforcement partners to effectively investigate gun crime in Mississippi communities, to arrest offenders, and to prosecute those individuals in the appropriate state or federal court.

-In 2006, the Department of Justice expanded the Project Safe Neighborhoods Program to include a focus on gang crime and violence.
-As a result, the U.S. Attorney in the Northern District of Mississippi added a variety of anti-gang efforts to its existing PSN program.
-While gang-related crime is prosecuted in both state and federal courts, the U.S. Attorney has devoted time, effort, and resources to gang prevention efforts throughout the district.
+In 2006, the Department of Justice further expanded the PSN Program to include a focus on gang crime and violence.
+As a result, the U.S. Attorney in the Northern District of Mississippi devoted time, effort and resources to gang prevention efforts throughout the District.